 Solving problems you have or initiate new innovations can lead down quite different paths.
 Sometimes the urge to get rid of a problem can lead to many quick decisions, but what should one really look for in these types of situations?
 Should your standard tool box of problem solvers be used, or do you have the opportunity to focus on upgrading this box?
 In this blog post, I will try to show you some concrete examples why adding new tools to your tool box can improve your functionalities beyond your scope, using the microfibrillated cellulose as an example.
 Simply, why new functionality beats substitution.

-Innovation opportunities through multifunctionality
+Innovation opportunities through bio-based products and multifunctionality

-Multifunctionality is a buzzword these days.
+Bio-based is a buzzword these days.
 The search for new technologies that can deliver additional effect to systems is intriguing.

 - Settling of particles in your formulation